Get cacao butter ready!

 Seriously.
 If I didn’t care about the carbs that white chocolate (even the sugar-free version) is full of, I’d make white chocolate brownies.
-Instead, my keto alternative is cocoa butter keto blondies.
-Without the cocoa, I’ve never enjoyed any version of blondies.
+Instead, my keto alternative is cacao butter keto blondies.
+Without the cacao, I’ve never enjoyed any version of blondies.
 In fact, I have made a dozen versions of this recipe just to find the perfect combination of ingredients.
 And I do warn you; this recipe might be something for you to fall in love with.
 Because every version I’ve prepared turned out beyond delicious.
-I tell you, the cocoa butter is the ingredient to blame.
+I tell you, the cacao butter is the ingredient to blame.

-Besides the ratio between dry and wet ingredients, I think it is important to find just the right doneness.
-Since every oven tends to function a bit differently, no matter what the numbers say, I recommend baking for 30 minutes the first time.
-Later, if you like the flavor of these blondies as much as we do, and want to make another batch, decide whether you want fudgier or dryer outcome the next time.
+Besides the ratio between dry and wet ingredients, I think it is important to find just the right doneness, just like with keto brownies and keto gooey cake.
+Since every oven tends to function a bit differently, no matter what the numbers say, I recommend baking for 15 minutes on the relatively high temperature the first time.
+Later, if you like the flavor of these keto blondies as much as we do, and want to make another batch, decide whether you want juicier or dryer outcome the next time.
 Shorten or lengthen the baking time accordingly.
-Moreover, an additional tablespoon of coconut cream should make the whole batch more fudgy if you prefer so.

 Enough now.
 Just looking at all these pics makes me drool and calculate if I’ve got all the ingredients to bake a batch immediately.